Nicole Arrindell, Senior Director and Government Relations Counsel, Equitable Holdings, Inc.

 Maryum Saifee (she/her) is a career U.S. diplomat.
 Ms. Saifee started her career in Cairo during the early days of the Arab Spring in 2011 and later served in Baghdad during the U.S. military withdrawal from Iraq and as spokesperson for the U.S. Consulate in Lahore.
 In Washington, she was a policy advisor in the Bureau of International Organization Affairs, the Secretary’s Office of Global Women’s Issues, and the Secretary’s Office of Religion and Global Affairs.
 She is currently a senior advisor for the first Chief Diversity and Inclusion Officer at the U.S. Department of State.
 Prior to joining the State Department, she was a Peace Corps Volunteer in Jordan and an AmeriCorps Volunteer in Seattle.
 She also consulted for the United Nations Development Program, Acumen Fund, and the Ford Foundation.
 In 2018, Maryum took a sabbatical from the State Department to pursue a Council on Foreign Relations International Affairs Fellowship where she worked with the Human Rights Foundation, a global network of dissidents fighting authoritarianism.
 She also led a 30-person task force on State Department reform as a senior visiting fellow at the Truman Center for National Policy.
 Maryum is a graduate of Columbia University’s School of International and Public Affairs.
 She is a proud Texan and rediscovered her love for painting during the pandemic.

-Shihadah “Shay” Saleem (she/her) is Senior Manager of Teen Leadership and Alumni Programs at the Intrepid Sea, Air & Space Museum.
-As a co-founder of GOALS (Greater Opportunities Advancing Leadership and Science) and manager of the long-standing Youth Leadership at the Intrepid Museum, she develops and delivers programs and workshops for diverse audiences.
+Shihadah “Shay” Saleem (she/her) is Director of Youth Pathways and Programs at New York Hall of Science.
+She previously served as Senior Manager of Teen Leadership and Alumni Programs at the Intrepid Sea, Air & Space Museum.
+As a co-founder of GOALS (Greater Opportunities Advancing Leadership and Science) and manager of the long-standing Youth Leadership at the Intrepid Museum, she developed and delivered programs and workshops for diverse audiences.
 For over 10 years, Shay continues to provide rich STEM (science, technology, engineering and math) and youth development programs and opportunities for students, parents and the community.
 Shay graduated with a B.A. from Alfred University, majoring in Environmental Sciences with an emphasis in natural sciences and geology.
 She is also a graduate of University of South Florida, College of Marine Science with her Master of Science Degree in Marine Geomorphology.

 Aliza Shvarts, Director of Artist Initiatives, Creative Capital